Ambarella shows off new robotics platform and AWS AI programming deal

 Based on CVflow architecture, the new robotics platform targets automated guided vehicles (AGV), consumer robots, industrial robots, and emerging industry 4.0 applications.

-The robotics platform provides a unified software infrastructure for robotics perception across Ambarella’s CVflow SoC family including the CV2, CV22, CV25, and S6LM.
+The robotics platform provides a unified software infrastructure for robotics perception across Ambarella’s CVflow SoC family, including the CV2, CV22, CV25, and S6LM.
 And it provides access and acceleration for the most common robotics functions, including stereo processing, key points extraction, neural network processing, and Open Source Computer Vision Library (OpenCV) functions.

 Ambarella will demonstrate the highest-end version of the platform during CES 2020 in the form of a single CV2 chip, which will perform stereo processing (up to 4Kp30 or multiple 1080p30 pairs), object detection, key points tracking, occupancy grid, and visual odometry.
 This high level of computer vision performance combined with Ambarella’s advanced image processing — including native support for up to 6 direct camera inputs on CV2 and 3 on CV25 — enables robotics designs that are both simpler and more powerful than traditional robotics architectures, the company said.